isomerpages/mlaw-pto/_deceased-cpf-estate-monies/0-information-for-next-of-kin-cpf-monies.md

 c.
 Parent of Deceased – Birth Certificate of Deceased and Marriage Certificate of Parents<br>
 d.
 Sibling of Deceased – Birth Certificate of Deceased and Birth Certificate of Sibling<br>

-4) Original “Declaration Form (CPF monies) for funeral expenses” (Please return completed form by Post.
-Scanned and Faxed Copies are NOT allowed).
-You may obtain a softcopy of the “Declaration Form (CPF monies) for funeral expenses” at [pto.mlaw.gov.sg](/) > Deceased CPF / Estate monies > Forms.
+4) <a href = "/Declarationform(CPFMonies)forfuneralexpenses(Form12).pdf" target = "_blank">Declaration Form (CPF monies) for funeral expenses.
+You may obtain a softcopy of the Form at <a href = "https://pto.mlaw.gov.sg/deceased-cpf-estate-monies/forms/" target = "_blank">Deceased CPF / Estate Monies > Forms</a>.

-5) Front Page of Bank Passbook or Bank Statement indicating account number (For GIRO payment)
+5) Front Page of Bank Passbook or Bank Statement indicating account number (for GIRO payment)

-6) Relevant receipts incurred for Funeral Expenses (Not compulsory)
+6) Relevant receipts incurred for funeral expenses (not compulsory)

-Please indicate the case reference number and NRIC of the deceased on your supporting documents.
-This case reference number is shown after you click the submit button of your online application.

-You may post the original hardcopy of the “Declaration Form (CPF monies) for funeral expenses” to the following address:
+You may attach the required documents in your online submission, submit via <a href = "https://eservices.mlaw.gov.sg/pto/welcome.xhtml" target = "_blank">e-services</a> or post to us at the following address:

 Public Trustee’s Office<br>
 The URA Centre (East Wing)<br>
 45 Maxwell Road, #07-11<br>
 Singapore 069118<br>

+For documents send via post, please indicate the case reference number and NRIC of the deceased on your supporting documents.

 **10. When will the CPF money be paid to me?**<br>
 As a general rule, we will distribute the money within 4 weeks from the date of receipt of the full set of documentation from the beneficiaries.<br>